Dredge valve

 The dredge valve’s gate is hydraulically control and it has raised a lot of challenges because of maintaining it clean.
-The gate can be blocked by the sand that enter thorough the dredge valve causing a lot of damages.
+The gate can be blocked by the sand that enters through the dredge valve causing a lot of damages.
 Because of this reason the dredge valve has a lot of water flushing canals in order to keep it clean.